Detecting high-dimensional entanglement by randomized product projections: Confidence interval for the mean and the bootstrapping resample technique

+where the quantity $F_W(\vr)=(d+2)E_O(\vr)-(d+1)E_U(\vr)$.
 We can treat the fidelity $F(\vr)$ as a mean of an unknown population.
 Thus, we can estimate the fidelity $F(\vr)$ from a statistical view.
-After sampling $N$ random unitaries and random orthogonal transformations, we obtain $n$ fidelities estimated by one unitary and one orthogonal transformation.
+After sampling $N$ random unitaries and random orthogonal matrices, we obtain $N$ fidelities estimated by a single unitary and a single orthogonal matrix.
 Except for obtaining a point estimation from finite samples, we also try to construct a confidence interval of the unknown mean, $F(\vr)$.
-The construction approach follows the Eq.~(\ref{AppendixB:eq1}).
+The construction approach follows Eq.~(\ref{AppendixC:eq1}).

-Note that the population distribution with mean $F(\vr)$ is unknown and thus we are not sure whether it is normal or not.
-Hence, direct construction from Eq.~(\ref{AppendixB:eq1}) requires the number of sample $\geq30$.
-However, in our case, measuring the expectation values for large $N$ is challenging.
-Thus, it is preferred to estimate a few random operations, such as $N<30$.
-Due to the population distribution being unknown, the constructed confidence interval for $N<30$ may be inaccurate.
-Fortunately, numerical results indicate that this direct construction works well.
-The estimated $\mathrm{SNs}$ is a true lower bound of the exact $\mathrm{SNs}$.

-Here, we employ the Bootstrap resample technique~\cite{efron1992bootstrap,efron1982jackknife,efron1994introduction} to construct a confidence interval of $N=12$ and then estimate the lower bound of $\mathrm{SN}$.
-As shown in Fig.~\ref{SFig3}, the enhanced algorithm obtains a tighter lower bound of the $\mathrm{SN}$.
-It is better than the original algorithm in the main text.
+Note that the population distribution underlying the mean $F(\vr)$ is unknown.
+Hence, it is unclear whether it follows a normal distribution.
+Empirically, the direct use of Eq.~(\ref{AppendixC:eq1}) for constructing a confidence interval typically requires a sample size $N\geq30$.
+In our setting, however, obtaining a large number of samples is challenging because each measurement involves implementing a local high-dimensional unitary or orthogonal operation, which is experimentally demanding.
+We therefore aim to extract the maximum information from a limited set of experimental observations.
+Consequently, we prefer to work with a small number of random operations, typically $N<30$.
+When the population distribution is unknown, confidence intervals built from such small samples may, in principle, be inaccurate.
+Nevertheless, as noted earlier, the $t$-distribution-based interval is relatively robust to departures from normality~\cite{montgomery2010applied}.
+As supported by SFig.~\ref{SFig1}, this direct construction performs satisfactorily even for $N<30$.